Quiver representations over a quasi-Frobenius ring and Gorenstein-projective modules: Introduction

 \section{Introduction}

-In 1966 and 1967, Maurice Auslander introduced the notion of finitely generated Gorenstein-projective $k$-module, for any commutative and Noetherian ring $k$.
-Following \cite{Aus67}, a finitely generated $k$-module $M$ is called Gorenstein-projective if it satisfies the conditions below: \begin{description} \item[1] $\Ext^i_k(M, k) = \Ext^i_k(\Hom_k(M, k), k) = 0$ for all $i>0$, \item[2] the natural biduality homomorphism $M \to \Hom_k(\Hom_k(M, k), k)$ is an isomorphism. \end{description}
+The notion of finitely generated Gorenstein-projective modules dates back to 1966.
+Following Auslander~\cite{Aus67}, a finitely generated module $M$ over a commutative and Noetherian ring $k$ is called Gorenstein-projective if it satisfies the conditions below: \begin{itemize} \item $\Ext^i_k(M, k) = \Ext^i_k(\Hom_k(M, k), k) = 0$ for all $i>0$, \item the natural biduality homomorphism $M \to \Hom_k(\Hom_k(M, k), k)$ is an isomorphism. \end{itemize}

-The definition of finitely generated Gorenstein-projective $k$-modules extends the one of finitely generated projective ones, and led Auslander to introduce the notion of $G$-dimension for any finitely generated module $M$, which is defined to be the minimal length of a ``Gorenstein-projective resolution" of $M$ (see \cite{Aus67}).
-Subsequently Maurice Auslander and Mark Bridger developed the theory assuming only the ring $k$ to be associative and both left and right Noetherian (see \cite{AB69}).
+We will denote by $\Gproj(k)$ the full subcategory of left $k$-modules $\Mod(k)$, whose objects are finitely generated Gorenstein-projective modules.
+This notion extends the one of finitely generated projective ones, and led Auslander to introduce the notion of $G$-dimension for any finitely generated module $M$, which is defined to be the minimal length of a ``Gorenstein-projective resolution" of $M$, see \cite{Aus67}.
+Subsequently Auslander and Bridger developed the theory only assuming the ring $k$ to be associative and both left and right Noetherian, see \cite{AB69}.

-Few years later Yasuo Iwanaga introduced the general notion of Gorenstein ring (see \cite{Iw79} and \cite{Iw80}) generalizing the definition of the commutative case.
-Sometimes authors refer to non-commutative Gorenstein rings as $Iwanaga$-$Gorenstein$ rings.
-Examples of Gorenstein rings are quasi-Frobenius rings and group rings $k[G]$ for any commutative Gorenstein ring $k$ and any finite group $G$ (see \cite{EN55}).
+Few years later Iwanaga introduced the general notion of Gorenstein ring (see \cite{Iw79} and \cite{Iw80}) generalizing the definition of the commutative case.
+Some authors refer to non-commutative Gorenstein rings as \emph{Iwanaga-Gorenstein} rings.
+Examples of Gorenstein rings are quasi-Frobenius rings and group rings $k[G]$ for any commutative Gorenstein ring $k$ and any finite group $G$, see \cite{EN55}.

-Auslander's notion of finitely generated Gorenstein-projective modules was immediately recognised to play a crucial role in both Algebra and Geometry.
-For instance, a famous result by Ragnar-Olaf Buchweitz, \cite{Bu87}, states an equivalence of categories
+Auslander's notion of finitely generated Gorenstein-projective modules still plays an interesting role in both Algebra and Geometry.
+For instance, a famous result due to Buchweitz~\cite{Bu87} states an equivalence of categories

-where: \begin{description} \item[1] $k$ is a (not necessarily commutative) Gorenstein ring, \item[2] $D_{sing}^{b}(k)$ denotes the category of singularities, i.e. the Verdier quotient of the bounded derived category $D^b(\fgMod(k))$ modulo the subcategory of perfect complexes, \item[3] $\underline{\Gproj}(k)$ denotes the stable category of finitely generated Gorenstein-projective $k$-modules, i.e. its objects are the same as $\Gproj(k)$, while the morphisms are defined as \end{description} Nevertheless, at that time the so-called Gorenstein Homological Algebra still presented the problem of being generalized to not necessarily finitely generated modules.
+where: \begin{description} \item[1] $k$ is a (not necessarily commutative) Gorenstein ring, \item[2] $D_{sing}^{b}(k)$ denotes the category of singularities, i.e. the Verdier quotient of the bounded derived category $D^b(\fgMod(k))$ modulo the subcategory of perfect complexes, and $\fgMod(k)$ denotes the category of finitely generated $k$-modules, \item[3] $\underline{\Gproj}(k)$ denotes the stable category of finitely generated Gorenstein-projective $k$-modules, i.e. its objects are the same as $\Gproj(k)$, while the morphisms are defined as